StuntsPT/Structure_threader/docs/binaries.md

 Mac, e.g. 2020 Macbook Air with Apple M1, you must have [Rosetta 2](https://support.apple.com/102527)).

-## STRUCTURE
+## Structure

-STRUCTURE is relatively simple to build.
-Source code can be obtained from the [STRUCTURE website](http://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/structure_kernel_source.tar.gz).
+Structure is relatively simple to build.
+Source code can be obtained from the [Structure website](http://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/structure_kernel_source.tar.gz).
 To build the binary, we used our helper script "install_structure.sh".
 The binary version is 2.3.4.